 The South Dakota Broadband Team pursued a formal tribal consultation process to understand the assets, needs, and challenges of tribal communities with respect to broadband deployment and digital opportunity.
+In addition to initial discussions with the South Dakota Department of Tribal Relations, a virtual Tribal Consultation meeting was held by the ConnectSD Team and NTIA staff, to which all nine tribes were invited by certified mail notice and email notice.
+The Broadband Team has also held consultations on tribal lands in accordance with tribal guidelines for those tribes that have been able to schedule time to meet such as the Rosebud Sioux Tribe and the Oglala Tribe.
+There are tentative plans to meet with other tribes in the coming months in similar manners.

-In addition to initial discussions with the South Dakota Department of Tribal Relations, Dear Tribal Leader Letters were sent to all tribes.
-Confirmations of receipt have been verified, and the state continues to be open to further formal tribal consultations.
-Informal conversations have taken place with tribal leadership, consultants, and various technical personnel with most of the discussions focused on broadband deployment as well as the NTIA Tribal Broadband Connectivity awards.
+Other informal conversations have taken place with tribal leadership, consultants, and various technical personnel with most of the discussions focused on broadband deployment as well as the NTIA Tribal Broadband Connectivity awards.
 The ConnectSD program has deployed fiber connections to some locations (on tribal lands) in eight of the nine tribes.
-Tribal engagement and outreach has also occurred though the ISP's, that were funded through these awards.
+Tribal engagement and outreach also occurred though the ISPs that were funded through these awards.
+Communication with leaders and points of contact from the tribes is ongoing, documentation and details of which can be seen in the attachments.